 6. Allow students to use e-portfolios and blogs to reflect, take ownership and foster a lifelong love of learning.

-7. Encourage students to create rather than just consume by empowering them to develop portions of a lesson, surveys, or even a test!
+7. This personalized learning example puts the student in control!
+Encourage students to create rather than just consume by empowering them to develop portions of a lesson, surveys, or even a test!
 Research shows that students who create their own tests score higher than those who do not (Dylan Wiliam, Cambridge Assessment Network Keynote, 2006).

 8. Help familiarize students with productivity tools such as the personal dashboard in their learning platform.
 Task blocks that pull in aggregated lists of student tasks, assignments, due dates and status can keep them on track.
 Options to personalize their dashboard’s look and feel with graphical themes, or add/remove blocks such as course listings and Individual Learning Platform progress can further encourage students to manage their own learning.